Macrometacorp/docs/docs/c8ql/tutorial/c8ql-tutorial.md

 Macrometa deletes all documents and returns an empty list.
 To view the results, navigate to the Colections screen and click your collection or run the query to view all documents.

 :::important
 Re-run the [insert queries](#create-documents) at the top with all character documents before you continue with the next chapter, to have data to work with again.
+And don't forget good, old Ned Stark!
+We're not through picking on him.
 :::

 ## Match and Filter Documents